Dear friends of Ishwar and ISHA,

 “Great Master said — and I agree with him — that if you do seva service for the Master, for a friend, for people in general, without expecting any reward, it prepares you better for meditation.
 Indeed, at one time Great Master said it is equal to meditation, and that you can see the result in meditation by how quickly you can make progress.
 So that is why service is so important in our spiritual lives.
 I thank all of my friends for their service to my humble tribute to Great Master Baba Sawan Singh in Bruce, Wisconsin.”

-You will be responsible for your own lodging and transportation.
+Volunteers are responsible for their own lodging and transportation.

 WORK TO BE DONE ON SEVA DAYS: